Local contact homology and applications: Proofs of the applications

 \subsection{Resonance relations}

 \begin{proof}[Proof of Theorem~\ref{thm:mec}] We will prove the result for the positive mean Euler characteristic since the negative case is analogous.
 Let $\alpha$ be a contact form with finitely many simple periodic orbits and denote by $\gamma_1, \gamma_2, ..., \gamma_r$ those with positive mean index.
-We claim that

-Indeed, let $B_m$ and $C_m$ be the left and right sides of inequality \eqref{mi:strong} respectively for $i=m$.
+Let $B_m$ and $C_m$ be the left and right sides of~\eqref{mi:strong} respectively for $i=m$.
 Using \eqref{mi:strong} for $m+1$ and $m$ and Lemma~\ref{unif_bound} we conclude that there exist constants $B$ and $C$ such that

 for every $m\geq 2n-3$.
 Consequently,